rebelsky/sams-assorted-musings-reflections/software-for-reporting-sexual-assault.md

 the same thing as "Don't submit my report unless there's a match", but it's something.
 So I decided to look further.

+EthicsPoint is our software system for anonymous reporting.
+(There are many other mechanisms for reporting; this one is intended to make it possible for students to report anonymously.)
 As far as I can tell, EthicsPoint was designed primarily by HR Professionals and Lawyers rather than by actual caring human beings.
 That is, its job is to get facts down for instances in which we might decide to terminate someone, or be in legal danger, or whatever.
-Would I use it to report sexual assault?
+Would I use it to anonymously report sexual assault?
 Well, let's see ...

 ---